James Brown: 1967–1970: Soul Brother No. 1

 By 1967, Brown's emerging sound began to be defined as funk music.
 That year, he released what some critics cited as the first true funk song, "Cold Sweat", which hit number-one on the R&B chart (Top 10 Pop) and became one of his first recordings to contain a drum break and the first that featured a harmony that was reduced to a single chord.
 The instrumental arrangements on tracks such as "Give It Up or Turnit a Loose" and "Licking Stick – Licking Stick", both recorded in 1968, and "Funky Drummer", recorded in 1969, featured a more developed version of Brown's mid-1960s style, with the horn section, guitars, bass and drums meshed together in intricate rhythmic patterns based on multiple interlocking riffs.

 Changes in Brown's style that started with "Cold Sweat" established the musical foundation for Brown's later hits, such as "I Got the Feelin'" (1968) and "Mother Popcorn" (1969).
 By this time Brown's vocals frequently took the form of a kind of rhythmic declamation, not quite sung but not quite spoken, that only intermittently featured traces of pitch or melody.
-This became a major influence on the techniques of rapping, which would come to maturity along with hip hop music in the coming decades.
+This became a major influence on the techniques of rapping, which would come to maturity along with hip-hop in the coming decades.
 Brown's style of funk in the late 1960s was based on interlocking syncopated parts: strutting bass lines, syncopated drum patterns, and iconic percussive guitar riffs.